 "Yep, that sounds just like Goku."

-"You're telling me there's another Saiyan out there who can go Super Saiyan?"
+"You're telling me there's another Saiyan out there who can transform into the Super Saiyan?"
 He asked belligerently.
 "Where is he?
 Why don't I know about him?
 What kind of game are you playing?"
 He hoisted her by the shirt, shaking her against the pillows, pinning her there with his weight.
-"Tell me everything and I might make your death a little cleaner."
+"Tell me everything, and I might make your death a little cleaner!"